AI Hallucination Cases Tracker: AI and non-AI fabricated/false citations (Suspected or Confirmed)

 • What features are aggravating or mitigating?

-What’s in the Vault
+What’s in the Vault (My Unpublished Private Tracker)

 These visuals are powered by my private research, which is not included in the publicly available AI Hallucination Cases Tracker (AI and non-AI fabricated/false citations) below.
 This private research contains deeper analysis, richer tagging, broader categories, detailed timelines and considerable detail on fabricated/false citations.
+It contains cases which are not on the public tracker.

 I do not publish the underlying databases or research publicly.
 If you wish to discuss access to my private research, please contact my clerks (details above)